po1sigala/live/02-Lesson-Plans/Part-Time/22-Week_State/README.md

 ## Career Connection

-* Remind students that related Career services material can be found in their [Career Connection folder](../../../01-Class-Content/22-State/04-Career-Connection/README.md).
+* Remind students that related career services material can be found in their [Career Connection folder](../../../01-Class-Content/22-State/04-Career-Connection/README.md).

-* If you'd like more information on Career services, visit the [Career services resources page](https://careernetwork.2u.com/).
+* If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/).

 ## Heads-Up